Creating Proposals

 First, choose where this proposal is coming from:

-• Inquiry - Select the inquiry you're responding to.
-Client details and event preferences are pre-filled.
+- Lead - Select the inquiry you're responding to.
+Client details, event preferences, and any offer guide selections are pre-filled.

 Proposal details

-• Event details - Title, date, time, location, and duration.
-Pre-filled from the inquiry or booking if available.
+- Event details - Title, date, time, location, and duration.
+Pre-filled from the lead or booking if available.

 Line items (your pricing)